nikhilwani/nikhilwani.github.io/index.md

 I graduated in 2017 from VIT, Pune with distinction in Bachelors of Information Technology.
 Before that, I earned a Diploma in Computer Science Engineering with distinction from PCP, Pune in 2014.

-In my spare time, I love playing cricket and participate in social events.
+In my spare time, I'm either hitting sixes on the cricket pitch or hobnobbing with interesting folks at social events.
 I'm always looking for new, interesting people to interact with.

 <small><em>*This page may or may not have been produced by a generative AI! :)</em></small>